michaelkim9/nba_predictor_project_dsi/readme.md

-# Open Court
-##Predicting NBA Salaries Using Machine Learning
+# Open Court: Predicting NBA Salaries Using Machine Learning
 #### Please see "Technical_Report" for summary of this project

 In an effort to get an idea of what NBA players are worth, judging strictly on quantative data, I am building a model to estimate player salaries based on on-the-court performance.
 The project is called "Open Court".